user923041/TIP/TIP-3/TIP-3 - Create Taraxa Grant Program.md

 ### Grant Disbursement Process

+All grant funds will be disbursed through [Taraxa's Community Site](https://community.taraxa.io/) to the applicant's account with an approved KYC.
 Grants are disbursed according to the achievement of measurable milestones tied to use of funds as agreed upon between the applicant and the dev team conducting reviews.
 The Taraxa dev team will be available to meet with grant recipients on a regular basis, not only to receive updates on projects but also to see what help beyond the funds the dev team can help to provide.
 <br><br>

 ### Follow-Up Grants